‘Not today’: Memphis woman takes on carjackers

 MEMPHIS, Tenn. — A Memphis mom is warning other women to be careful after her daughter was forced to fight off carjackers at a southwest Memphis gas station Saturday night.

-It happened at around 11 p.m. at the Grizzly Mart at Horn Lake and Shelby Drive.
+Memphis police said the victim was pumping gas at the Grizzly Mart at Horn Lake and Shelby Drive when two men tried to take her car.

 “Her car is new.
-She still has the drive-out tags on it,” said Karen Johnson Lee.
+She still has the drive-out tags on it,” said the victim’s mom, who did not want to be identified.
 “My daughter had been without a car since last August, and she finally got another car, and they were about to take it.”

 Group wanted in carjackings at Home Depot parking lot, Frayser neighborhood

-In the video provided by the gas station, you can see two young men get out of a silver car and run toward the young woman’s car after she gets out to remove the gas nozzle from her vehicle.
+In the video provided by the gas station, you can see two young men get out of a silver car and run toward the young woman’s car after she gets out of her vehicle.
 One of them actually gets inside.

-“The guy said ‘Ma’am, get out of here.’
-She said ‘This is my car,'” said Lee. ” She said ‘No, this is my car, and you are not going to have it — not today,’ and she yanked them out of there.
+“The guy said, ‘ma’am, get out of here.’
+My daughter said, ‘This is my car,'” said the mom. ” She said, ‘No, this is my car, and you are not going to have it — not today,’ and she yanked them out of there.
 She fought them off.”

-In the surveillance video, you can also see her daughter pull one man away from her car and yank the other out of her vehicle.
+In the surveillance video, you can also see the woman pull one man away from her car and yank the other out of her vehicle.
 Both suspects took off running.

-“She is her mother’s daughter,” said Lee.
 “As a parent, I was very angry.
 I feel like they were sitting back watching and waiting for a single parent or a single woman.”

 Carjacking victim: You’re a rookie carjacker, he got stuck in neutral